 Another great way to get rid of white powdery mildew is to mix a tablespoon of baking soda and a few drops of dishwashing liquid in a four-gallon container with water.

 Spray the affected plant with the liquid and then water the roots well.

-If you find the liquid simply runs off the white powdery spots, you may need some help in getting the solution to soak the mildew spots.
+If the liquid simply runs off the white powdery spots, you may need some help getting the solution to soak the mildew spots.

-If your plant starts to look sickly, you may need to remove all badly affected leaves and stems as these can cause reinfection and it’s best to remove them.
+If your plant starts to look sickly, you may need to remove all badly affected leaves and stems as these can cause reinfection, and removing them is best.

 Be sure to use a sharp blade to cut the leaves away, and when you are done, dispose of the affected cuttings far away from your plants.